floriankraemer/floriankraemer.github.io/_posts/Rich-Error-Messages.markdown

   * Error codes **MUST** be human readable and memorable.
   * If the error message is translatable is a decision made by the service providing the API.

+### What if I need to hide information?

+You can still use an ID, ideally a correlation ID, and display this as part of the error message.
+If a user reports his problem with this ID you'll be, depending on your APM and logging, be able to track down the exact process and th involved building blocks that caused this issue.

 ## Conclusion

-By investing just some time to come up with proper error messages, you'll save the users of your programm, API or library hours or even days of work and annoying research into why they've got that error.
+By investing just some time to come up with proper error messages, you'll save the users of your program, API or library hours or even days of work and annoying research into why they've got that error.
 So you invest in developer experience and customer satisfactions, depending on what type of product and software you are working on.